 In the last situation, many a content writer has shied away from team involvement because the criticism they received was too much to handle.
 They didn’t gain confidence, they lost it.
 That negative energy didn’t help them write more articles either.
 However, when you learn to see criticism as a benefit, a chance to improve your work, not as a heated stab at you, then you begin to see that these criticising colleagues respect you enough to want to help.
 It doesn’t always feel that way, but try to see it as your friends having confidence that you can succeed with some slight adjustments.
 Those small or large changes may be what you need to be more productive as well.

 Things always look worse when you’re tired, so do yourself a favor and take a nap.
 Not 3 hour naps every time you yawn or get distracted, but a short 20 or 30 minute nap here and there actually helps feel more alert.
 By taking out a short amount of break time, you’ll actually find yourself being more productive with the time that you do have, and feel more accomplished and confident in the process.

 Focus on finishing one task at a time

-As you face similar dilemmas, just take it piece by piece.
+As you face similar dilemmas, just take it bird by bird.
 Find tasks need to be done first, and pick 3 or 4 to work on that day, blocking out time frames to accomplish them.
-Don’t move on to another task until you finish the task you are working on, and don’t let yourself go over those time blocks unless necessary.
+Don’t move on to another task until you finish the task you are working on, and don’t let yourself go over those time blocks unless absolutely necessary.
 Discipline is a key to be productive, but you’ll see how that discipline also makes your confidence soar.

 These are only the beginning building blocks to increasing your productivity and confidence.
 Comment below with other ideas you’ve implemented that have made you more productive and confident.
 Sometimes all you need is one good idea to get you going.

-If you need some help to grow your business and increasing your productivity, check out the live events and resources available through Digital Altitude!
+If you need some help growing your business and increasing your productivity, check out the live events and resources available through Digital Altitude!